Welcome to today's edition of the Rush 24-7 podcast.

 I have to straighten these people out.

-Wolf Blitzer says, Stand by for a moment, Jeff, stand by.
+Wolf Blitzer says, stand by for a moment, Jeff, stand by.

-Victoria Tenzing has called us.
+Victoria Tensing has called us.

 She's a former Justice Department official.

-She's well known Washington attorney.
+She's well-known Washington attorney.

 You wanted to weigh in.